mattermost/docs/source/administration/legacy-upgrade.md

     - Go to **System Console > Environment > Logging**, then select **Logging** and make sure that the **File Log Directory** field is either empty or has a directory path only.
 It must not have a filename as part of the path.

 3. Changes were made in 3.8.0 that require a change in the proxy configuration.
 If you're using NGINX:
-    1. Open the NGINX configuration file as root.
+    1. Open the NGINX configuration file as *root*.
 The file is usually ``/etc/nginx/sites-available/mattermost`` but might be different on your system.
     2. Locate the following line:
      `location /api/v3/users/websocket {`
     3. Replace the  line with ``location ~ /api/v[0-9]+/(users/)?websocket$ {``.